sy24wang/UW-API-Racket/README.md

 # UW-API-Racket

-This is a collection of all the Racket programs I've written during my first year
+This is a collection of all the Racket programs I've written during my time at University of Waterloo

 Most of them are not part of any assignments, so feel free to use them